Written by: Nadine Rochester

 One of the best examples of a company that benefited from design thinking is Airbnb.
 As a blog post from Inkoniq details, Airbnb began as a simple bed and breakfast company and was on the verge of collapse in 2009, with revenue falling to $200 per week.
 However, gradually, design thinking completely changed the company’s fate.

 Using the ‘ideation’ or brainstorming element of the design thinking process, its owners and investors concluded that a lack of high-quality images could be hurting their business.
-After completely overhauling the images on their platform, switching to high resolution images, the company doubled its revenues.
+After completely overhauling the pictures on their platform, switching to high-resolution images, the company doubled its revenues.

-Armed with this knowledge, Airbnb conceptualized a platform that would allow people to put their trust in strangers instead.
-Essentially, the more users posted reviews on the platform, the more trustworthy those strangers would become, smashing the mistrust barrier.
-It worked, turning Airbnb into a billion dollar company.
+Armed with this knowledge, Airbnb conceptualised a platform that would allow people to put their trust in strangers instead.
+Mostly, the more users posted reviews on the platform, and the more trustworthy those strangers would become, smashing the mistrust barrier.
+It worked, turning Airbnb into a billion-dollar company.

 Non-Linear Design Process